HewlettPackard/swarm-learning/docs/setup.md

    If you are seeing the above screenshot in your APLS Management console, it means your license setup is complete.

-> NOTE: Whenever the container running the License Server (APLS) is stopped or the host system running the License Sever reboots, the  License Server needs to be started and the licenses have to be reinstalled again.

-### HPE recommends not to stop the License Server container once it is started.

-## Uninstalling the Swarm Learning package
+# Uninstalling the Swarm Learning package

 Use the ``swarm-learning/bin/uninstall`` script to uninstall the Swarm Learning package.
 This script does not accept any command line parameters.
 It should be run on every node where Swarm Learning package was installed.

-When run, it stops all Swarm Learning components that are running on that host, removes the docker container images, and deletes the "docs", "examples" and "scripts" directories installed under swarm-learning.
+When run, it stops all Swarm Learning components that are running on that host, removes the docker container images, and deletes the "docs", "examples" and "swarm-learning" directories installed under swarm-learning.

 >NOTE: If needed, any log output produced by the containers should be saved before invoking the script as they will not be available     after the script is executed.
 Also output files that have been written under the "examples" directory by previous runs might also       require attention.